nyumets/nyumets.github.io/about/theteam.md

 subtitle: NYUMets Team
 ---

 We are a multidisciplinary team of physicians, scientists, graduate students, medical students, and software engineers with the common goal of better understanding and treating cancer through computer science.

-### Lots of people to thank and spruce up
+Big projects require collaboration, and we want to thank everyone who has contributed so far to making this possible:

-#### NYULH [in alphabetical order]
+#### NYULH
 Juan Diego Alzate \
 Kenneth Bernstein \
 John Golfinos \